Antonio Gibson Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- Over his three career matchups against them, Gibson has averaged 39.7 rushing yards per game versus the Giants, 19.8 fewer than his over/under in Sunday's game.
+- Gibson's 39.7 rushing yards per game in his three career matchups against the Giants are 19.8 fewer yards than his over/under in Sunday's game.

-- Gibson, in three matchups versus the Giants, has run for a TD once, but not more than one in a single contest.
+- Gibson, in three matchups against the Giants, has run for a TD once, but not more than one in a single contest.

-- Gibson will go up against a Giants squad that allows 122.9 rushing yards per game and is the NFL's 23rd-ranked rush defense.
+- The Giants have the NFL's 23rd-ranked defense against the run, surrendering 122.9 yards per game.

-- The Giants have conceded 14 rushing touchdowns, 12th in the NFL.
+- The Giants have given up 14 rushing touchdowns, 12th in the league.

 Recent Performances